davidcortesortuno/paper-2018-chiral_magnonic_crystals/README.md

 # Chiral Magnonics: Micromagnetic Simulations

-This repository has all the necessary tools to reproduce the micromagnetic simulations from the publication: **Chiral Magnonics: Unique Spin-Wave Phenomena Induced by a Periodic Dzyaloshinskii-Moriya Interaction** from *R. A.
+This repository has all the necessary tools to reproduce the micromagnetic simulations from the publication: **Chiral Magnonics: Unconventional Spin-Wave Phenomena Induced by a Periodic Dzyaloshinskii-Moriya Interaction** from *R. A.
-Gallardo, D. Cortés-Ortuño, T. Schneider, A. Roldán-Molina, Fusheng Ma, J.
+Gallardo, D. Cortés-Ortuño, T. Schneider, A. Roldán-Molina, F. Ma, R. E. Troncoso,
-Lindner, H. Fangohr and P. Landeros*.
+K. Lenz, H. Fangohr, J. Lindner and P. Landeros*.

 ## System